Tinks18/Go-Gym/README.md

 The [Hero Image](https://www.pexels.com/photo/a-woman-doing-an-ab-workout-6392835/) was taken from pexels.

+Profiles app was created from the boutique.ado chapter but it is not a required functionality so commented the code out instead of deleting since I would like to work on it later.

 Code isntitute  bootstrap chapter have been used as base template Read me template by Gareth given by Mentor Daisy